kennedymj97/msc-2048-ai/Notes.md

 [x] Work on optimising snake AI
 	- All AIs now optimised, was previously creating the stores every time I ran the AI...
 Just need to make sure to create stores...
 Can change implementation if needed to force creation of stores.

+	- All AIs now optimised, was previously creating the stores every time I ran the AI...
+Just need to make sure to create stores...
+Can change implementation if needed to force creation of stores.

 ### 10/07/2020
 **TODO:**
 [x] Check create stores not being done more than once